NVIDIA/framework-reproducibility/scripts/README.md

 ### Results

-I ran this on all commits between 2015-11-06 (the date of the very fist commit) and 2020-01-30 and it found 1,391 commits out of a total of 77,508.
+I ran this on all commits between 2015-11-06 (the date of the very first commit) and 2020-01-30 and it found 1,391 commits out of a total of 77,508.
 That's 1.8% of total commits.
 I also confirmed that the total count matches the commit count reported by GitHub.